-As per the law, our apprentices work a minimum of 30 hours a week and a maximum of 48 hours, or 40 for those who are under 18.
-This includes any time spent studying at college or in training.
-The specific hours will be linked to the level and role they appy for.
+The typical hours for our apprentices are between 37-40 hours per week, which includes any time spent studying at college or in training.
+The specific hours will be linked to the level and role they apply for.

 Is my child guaranteed a job at the end?

 We hire apprentices for the future, and offer all of our apprentices a role at the end of their scheme, so long as they have passed their qualification commitment, as well as behaviour and performance reviews.

 We have apprentices based all across the UK and find that the majority of the time, one of the benefits of our apprenticeships are that you are often based at a site near to you home.